thebusted/black-ribbon/README.md

 # black-ribbon
 Black ribbon on website using javascript.
-(In remembreance of His Majesty King Bhumibol Adulyadej)
+Remembering Our Beloved King Bhumibol Adulyadej 1927 - 2016